 We stand by communities for the long haul.

-Our experience in meeting personal hardship resulting from disaster tells us that up to 70 per cent of donated funds will need to be spent in the recovery stages – that is, anywhere from now up to two to three years from here.
+Our experience in meeting personal hardship resulting from disaster tells us that a significant portion of donated funds will need to be spent in the recovery stages – that is, anywhere from now up to two to three years.

-The Bushfire Recovery Team’s services include financial assistance and counselling; a dedicated telephone line where workers can assess and deliver material aid; outreach workers embedded in local communities across Queensland, New South Wales, Victoria and South Australia and; caseworkers based in communities to deliver holistic assistance, including financial, emotional and psychological responses.
+The Salvation Army’s Bushfire Recovery Team’s services include financial assistance and counselling; a dedicated telephone line where workers can assess and deliver material aid; outreach workers embedded in local communities and; caseworkers based in communities to deliver holistic assistance, including financial, emotional and psychological responses.